HyagoOliveira/FluxEvaluationProject/README.md

 ## CI/CD

-Continuous Integration and Continuous Delivery are done using [GitHub Actions for Unity](https://github.com/game-ci/unity-actions), provided by the [GameCI](https://game.ci/).
+The game is automatically build using [GitHub Actions for Unity](https://github.com/game-ci/unity-actions), provided by the [GameCI](https://game.ci/).

-You can download and play the last Standalone build using [this link][21]
+You can download and play the last Standalone build using [this link][21].

 ## Other Improvements

-* Added namespace for each scripts
+* Added namespace for each script
 * Added Assembly definition files for Runtime and Editor scripts
 * Standardized both button input names and player actions
 * Improved AnimationControler for the Player
 * Improved Player Punch and Kick animation to increase feedback responsivity
-* Added feature to Cancel jump when button is released
+* Added feature to Cancel jump when the button is released
 * Added a SpriteAtlas on UI images to decrease draw calls
-* Added a Canvas component inside the UI Texts witch frequently changes
+* Added a Canvas component inside the UI Texts to which frequently changes

 ---